tedmoore/schelp2/docs/Classes/EnvelopeView.md

 | `size` | An Integer. |

 ### `connect`
- Removes any connections created when the [#-value](#-value) was set, and then creates new ones from the node at index given in the first argument to each of the nodes at indexes given in the second argument.**Arguments:**
+ Removes any connections created when the [value](#value) was set, and then creates new ones from the node at index given in the first argument to each of the nodes at indexes given in the second argument.**Arguments:**

 | Argument | Description |
 |----------|-------------|